freeCodeCamp/freeCodeCamp/docs/style-guide-for-guide-articles.md

 # Style guide for creating and editing Guide Articles

-We recommend the following guidelines to writing Guide articles to help you get started contributing and creating helpful articles.
+We recommend the following guidelines for writing Guide articles to help you get started contributing and to create helpful articles.

 ## Title